datascienceid/machine-learning-resources/README.md

 # Machine Learning Resources
 A curated list of awesome machine learning frameworks, libraries, courses, books and many more.
-&nbsp;
 Star and Fork our repository for latest update.

 ## Table of Contents